jantimon/next-yak/packages/docs/docs/pages/features.md

 :::

-The value of the CSS variable is set via the `style` property of that component to not interfer with potential CSS variable names that have the same name.
+The value of the CSS variable is set via the style property of the component, ensuring no interference with potential CSS variable names that share the same name.

 :::details[See transformed output]